You can become brain-wise with this simplest of models

-What it calls up is based on its perception of the external world, as influenced by your body's internal state.
-A negative (defensive) state produces instinctive reactions which, in most cases, reduce your effectiveness in the business world.
+What it calls up is based on its emotional perception of the external world, as influenced by your body's internal state.
+A defensive state produces instinctive reactions which, typically, reduce your effectiveness in the business world.

-The limbic is very easily triggered by threats - whether "real" or "imagined" (internally created)
+Your limbic is very easily triggered by threats - whether "real" or "imagined" (internally created "stories")

-You can calm the threat response (eg fear or anger) both physically by "breathing", and cognitively by "re-framing".
-It helps when you intentionally develop these mitigating actions into stored (habitual) patterns of response.
+The threats you imagine in a specific situation are determined by what we call "personality" and by the systemic context.
+You can calm down your threat response (eg anger) physically by "breathing", and cognitively by "re-framing".
+It helps when you intentionally develop these mitigating actions into habitual patterns of response.

-It takes sustained effort to turn any new perceptions and responses into stored patterns (ie new habits)
+Sustained effort (practice) can turn chosen new perceptions / responses into stored patterns (ie new habits)

-Self-reflective journaling, to review past situations and modify your perceptions of them, can literally create new neuronal pathways.
-Mindfulness type practices can regulate over-reaction.
-Coaching can help when your limbic's reaction / perception is stuck on seeing "threat" - with a strong connection it's as if you can borrow "safety" from the coach.
-Repetition via deliberate practice strengthens new connections and makes new patterns permanent.
+"Journaling", to review and modify your perception of past situations, can literally create new neuronal pathways.
+Mindfulness practices can regulate emotions.
+Coaching helps when your limbic is stuck on seeing "threat" - a strong connection to the coach allows you to "borrow" their limbic "safety".
+Repetition makes new pathways permanent.

-"We're simpler than we WANT to believe" MB
+"We are simpler than we want to believe" MB

 For occasional insights based on applying these ideas in real life, please follow this link to the equivalent "chapter" of my blog site: